topfunky/r-tennis-win-probability/README.md

 - Same for `Gm1` and `Gm2`
 - The model uses points, games, and sets
 - The identity of the player serving the ball is not currently included in the model
-- Need to add reference lines for games or sets.
+- Add estimated points (EPA) for potentially even greater accuracy